perfectdarkmode1/perfectdarkmode1.github.io/content/about/_index.md

 ### Hey, I'm David.

-I am a personal development enthusiast and a writer.
-My goal is to become the greatest possible version of myself and share my journey.
-So that I may carve out a new path and help others do the same.
+I am a tech enthusiast interested in Linux, open source projects, Networking, scripting, programming, and cybersecurity.
+This is my hub where I will be teaching as I learn.
+This will help me pick up skills better and hopefully help others along the way.

+The site name "Perfect Dark Mode" is a throwback to the game "Perfect Dark" and the best visual theme for any technology, dark mode.
+Just thought it was a clever play on words and matches some aspiration in me that wants to be a cool stealthy hacker.

-Check out what I am doing [Now](now).
+Check out what I am doing [Now](now)